 Question 9: What are weeds?
 How can we control them?

-Answer: The undesirable plants may grow naturally along with the crop are called weeds.
-There are many ways to remove weeds and control their growth.
+Answer: Weeds ae unwanted plants that grow among crops.
+They compete with crops for nutrients, light, and space.
 Weeds can be removed by uprooting or cutting them close to the ground, from time to time.
 This is done with the help of a khurpi.
+Weeds are also controlled by using certain chemicals, called weedicides, like 2, 4–D. These are sprayed in the fields to kill the weeds.

 Question 10: Arrange the following boxes in proper order to make a flow chart of sugarcane crop production.